Small Business Guidance

 The U.S. Small Business Administration (SBA) just announced that the Agency is currently unable to accept new applications for the Paycheck Protection Program (PPP) based on available federal appropriations funding.
 The SBA is also unable to enroll new PPP lenders at this time.
 The Vision Council's government relations team has been in close contact with Congressional leaders in the Senate and House of Representatives as well as officials within the SBA, stressing the importance of adequately funding the PPP for our member companies as well as the broader business community.
 Capitol Hill discussions are ongoing as policymakers work to pass a fourth COVID-19 stimulus package to provide another infusion of funding for the PPP.

 UPDATE: (Mar 31, 2020) The U.S. Small Business Administration has issued its first guidance on the Paycheck Protection Program in order to help small businesses determine eligibility and obtain loans.
-The guidance can be found here.
+For more information, click here.

 The US Chamber of Commerce has also provided businesses with this helpful guidance document.